Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 - FIX: fixed the "double tap fast the aim button" bug that caused glitches with zoom
 - FIX: fixed shadows and collision size of grenades
 - FIX: fixed a graphical glitch that was happening when using other Texture Packs at the same time
 {% endhighlight %}

-**DesnoGuns Mod r005**
-{% highlight text %}
-- NEW: support for Minecraft PE 0.11.x
-- NEW: compatibility with Android M
-- UPDATE: some IDs have been changed because some of them were overriding beetroot and related items, IDs changed: DesnoGuns Info, .44Magnum, Grenade, Fragment Grenade, Molotov.
-- FIX: fix the "resurrector knife" bug
-- FIX: fix the "shooting while reload" bug
-- FIX: fix the "parachute not working on grass" bug
-- FIX: before, on some devices, while aiming with a sniper rifle there was one line of pixels not black.
-Now it has been fixed
-{% endhighlight %}

 <br>